Epstein death may not mean end of sex trafficking probe

 Chicago weekend violence leaves two dead, dozens injured

-Dozens of people have been injured and two have been killed in Chicago, Ill., in 33 separate incidents over the weekend where shots were fired, according to police.
+Dozens of people have been injured and two have been killed in Chicago in 33 separate incidents over the weekend where shots were fired, according to police.
 As of late Sunday, at least 40 people had been wounded in the gunfire since early Saturday morning, according to police reports obtained by Fox News.
 This weekend's incidents follow Chicago's worst weekend of gun violence where seven people were killed and 52 were injured between Aug.
 2 and Aug.
-4
+4.

 Bannon: Someone in Democratic Party must stand up to radical wing

-Steve Bannon, former chief White House strategist, says Texas Democratic Rep. Joaquin Castro’s move to post the names and employers of dozens of Trump campaign donors in the San Antonio area both “unacceptable” and “dangerous" and said someone must hold its radical members accountable.
-Speaking on Fox News’ “Sunday Morning Futures,” Bannon argued that moves like Castro’s show the “anarchy of the radical” and that leaders in the Democratic Party need to put a halt to such moves.
-“The Democratic Party has become so radicalized and what you see in Castro in unacceptable to weaponize people’s donations, private citizens’ donations,” Bannon said.
-“This is going to get very dangerous.”
+Counselor to the president Kellyanne Conway said Sunday that while President Trump may tweet about Joe Biden as if he is sure to get the Democratic presidential nomination, she is not concerned at all about who Trump’s opponent is.In a conversation on “Fox News Sunday,” Conway said that the Democratic Party’s hard push to the left will make it easy for Trump to be reelected in 2020.
+Conway also said it is far too early to tell who the Democrats will ultimately select, given that “there’s still 23 or 24 of them running,” but she did note that many of the 2020 hopefuls are polling low.
+When the campaign reaches the general election stage, however, Conway said the Democratic nominee will have to answer for the party’s more extreme policies.

+“Whoever it is, they really have to defend socialism now,” she said.

-Click on the video above to watch Maria Bartiromo's interview with Steve Bannon.
+Click on the video above to watch Kellyanne Conway's interview on "Fox News Sunday."

 Gold-winning member of US men's fencing team takes a knee